 In November 2023, the Group acquired a business consisting of a manufacturing facility, workforce, and supply contracts.
 The facility is obligated to fulfill contracts that existed pre-acquisition for which the expected costs are in excess of the consideration expected to be received.
-The Group recorded a provision for these onerous contracts in the allocation of purchase price, with a balance at the end of the quarter of \$17m (FY 2023: \$22m).
-During the quarter, net operating losses attributable to the contracts of \$6m were recorded against the provision.
-A measurement period adjustment to this provision as of the acquisition date was recorded during the quarter and the reported December 31, 2023 provision has been adjusted accordingly.
-Refer to Note 17, Business Combination for additional details on this measurement period adjustment.
-Product manufacturing under the onerous contracts is expected to be completed prior to March 2025 and the provision is recorded at its discounted value, using a market rate at the time of the transaction determined to be 7.6%.
+The Group recorded a provision for these onerous contracts in the allocation of purchase price, with a balance at the end of the quarter of \$15m (FY 2023: \$22m).
+During the quarter, net operating losses attributable to the contracts of \$2m were recorded against the provision.
+Refer to Note 17.
+Manufacturing under the onerous contracts is expected to be completed during Q1 2025 and the provision is recorded at its discounted value, using a market rate at the time of the transaction determined to be 7.6%.